WWE Smackdown- Apr. 11, 2008

 Back in the ring, Palumbo sends Matt over his head to the mat and goes for a cover.
 Matt powers out before the count of three.
 Palumbo resorts to a little hair pulling before again sending Matt to the canvas.
 Palumbo nearly gets a three count before Matt gets a shoulder off the mat.
 Palumbo tries for another cover and again Matt kicks out.
 Matt sends Palumbo into the ropes, Palumbo comes off with a boot to Matt’s face, goes for the pin and gets a two count.
 Matt manages to use the ropes to deliver a boot to Palumbo’s face.
 Matt nails Palumbo with the side effect and goes for the cover.
 Matt gets a two count.
 Palumbo runs shoulder first into the corner post when Matt steps out of the way.
 Mat goes up on the second rope and comes off with an elbow.
 Matt goes back up to the second rope and drops a leg before going for the cover.
 Matt gets a two count.
 Matt tries for the twist of fate but Palumbo picks Matt up and drops him to the canvas, goes for the pin, Matt kicks out.
 Matt hits the twist of fate, goes for the cover and gets the win.

-Time: 3 minutes before commercial break, 7 minutes after commercial break,
+Time: 3 minutes before commercial break, 7 minutes after commercial break, 10 minutes total.

 Winner: Matt Hardy with a twist of fate